 The updated AP Comparative Government and Politics framework included in the course and exam description outlines distinct skills, called disciplinary practices, that students should practice throughout the year—practices that will help them learn to think and act like comparative political scientists.

 |1.
 Concept Application||Apply political concepts and processes in authentic contexts.|

 |2.
 Country Comparison||Compare political concepts and processes among the course countries (China, Iran, Mexico, Nigeria, Russia, and the United Kingdom).|

 |3.
 Data Analysis||Analyze and interpret quantitative data represented in tables, charts, graphs, maps, and infographics.|

 |4.
 Source Analysis||Read, analyze, and interpret text-based sources.|

 AP and Higher Education

-Higher Education professionals play a key role developing AP courses and exams, setting credit and placement policies, and scoring student work.
-The AP Higher Ed site features information on recruitment and admission, advising and placement, and more.
+Higher education professionals play a key role developing AP courses and exams, setting credit and placement policies, and scoring student work.
+The AP Higher Education site features information on recruitment and admission, advising and placement, and more.

-Meet the current Development Committee for AP Comparative Government and Politics.
+Meet the Development Committee for AP Comparative Government and Politics.